United Way of Metropolitan Chicago Inc

 Application Success Factors

 Strategic Priorities Language: United Way uses specific terminology around their four grant strategies (Place-Based Wraparound Services, Place-Based Issue-Focused Services, Regionwide Wraparound Services, Regionwide Issue-Focused Services).
-Understanding these categories and articulating how your organization fits within them can strengthen applications.
+Understanding these categories and articulating how your organisation fits within them can strengthen applications.

-Focus on Equity: Following the organization's $25 million gift from MacKenzie Scott (specifically endorsing their place-based approach) and their equity-focused Response Fund and Chicago BridgeBuilders Fund, applications should clearly articulate how they address systemic inequities and support historically disinvested communities.
+Focus on Equity: Following the organisation's $25 million gift from MacKenzie Scott (specifically endorsing their place-based approach) and their equity-focused Response Fund and Chicago BridgeBuilders Fund, applications should clearly articulate how they address systemic inequities and support historically disinvested communities.

 Key Takeaways for Grant Writers